Mossi96/CMS_v1.1/README.md

 What to try

-As Admin — create users, assign roles, delete users.
+As Admin you can create users, assign roles, delete users.
 Patients aren't users, so they don't appear here; this is staff only.